dineshraj/blog/_posts/2019-06-17-make-the-most-of-svalbard-in-4-days.md

  - Svalbard Pub (food + drinks)
  - Explore Longyearbyen

 So you've just landed?
 You'll arrive at a tiny airport, aptly named Svalbard Airport and you'll have a short coach trip to the city center.
 But first, take a look at your surroundings!
-You probably haven't been to the arctic circle before so take in as much as you can; you're in the northernmost capital of the world!
+You probably haven't been to the Arctic Circle before so take in as much as you can; you're in the northernmost capital of the world!

 The coach is taken just outside the airport and arrives quite frequently.
 You'll pay onboard so sit back and enjoy the ride.